LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

  then `A` is zero-extended to the target type.
 If the value in `A` is an integer type, and the target type is an integer type which is smaller than or the same size as that type (except if either are `bool`), then the result is the value of n low order bits where n is the bit size of the integer type (This has the same narrowing behavior as REINTERPERT).
+If the original value could not be represented as a value of the target type, the `V` flag is set.

 If the target type is `bool`, and the type of the value in `A` is not `bool`, then depending on the type, it is converted to `bool` as follows: